ALItaheri1380/Library-Data-Warehouse/README.md

    * Create temporary tables for logging the ETL process.
 This will help you track errors and monitor the pipeline's progress.

 8. Execute Procedures and Processes:
-   * Daily Fact Updates: Develop and execute stored procedures that run on a daily basis to refresh fact tables.
+   * Develop and execute stored procedures that run on a daily basis to refresh fact tables.

 ## ETL Process